 Pension plan

 At Adobe, we think it’s never too early or too late to start saving for retirement.
-That’s why we offer a defined contribution (DC) pension plan (or DC article 83 pension plan) through AXA.
+That’s why we offer a defined contribution (DC) pension plan (or DC PERO pension plan) through AXA.

 The amount you receive from your plan when you retire depends on how much has been paid into your plan by Adobe and you, and how well the investments perform in the market.
 The value of your plan can go up or down, depending on your investments.
 The plans are the same for employees from acquired companies such as Allegorithmic, Neolane, Fotolia, and TubeMogul.